 Our major customers in the USA are mainly department and specialty stores.
-Because of change in their sourcing strategies or weak sales in the USA market, our revenue decreased by approximately 29.1% from HK\$363,234,000 in 2016 to HK\$257,466,000 in 2017.
-Gross profit margin slightly increased by 1.4 percentage point from 15.9% to 17.3%, and hence gross profit decreased by approximately 22.9% from HK\$57,931,000 to HK\$44,669,000 in the current year.
+Because of change in their sourcing strategies or weak sales in the USA market, our revenue decreased by approximately 58.2% from HK\$257,466,000 for the year ended 31 December 2017 to HK\$107,652,000 for the year ended 31 December 2018.
+Gross profit margin decreased by 13.4% percentage from 17.3% to 3.9%, and hence gross profit decreased by approximately 90.6% from HK\$44,669,000 to HK\$4,207,000 in the current year.

-The manufacturing environment remained to be concentrated in Cambodia, Bangladesh and the PRC.
-We have shifted more orders to Bangladesh and this helped us to reduce cost pressure.
+The manufacturing environment remained to be concentrated in Cambodia and the PRC.
 Besides, the strengthening of United States dollars ("US\$") against Renminbi ("RMB") also helped to stabilize the material costs.

-Overheads were reduced during the year as a result of the corporate restructuring in April 2016, but it was still insufficient to compensate the decrease in gross profit due to declining revenue.
-The Group incurred a loss before tax on apparel operation amounting to HK\$5,699,000.
+Overheads increased during the year as a result of the corporate transformation to incorporate IT into the supply chain management process.
+The Group incurred a loss before tax on apparel operation amounting to HK\$50,534,000.